Last Updated February 3, 2022

 Please note that this article is not a full list of all the zero-tax countries in the world.
 We’ve spoken before about countries with zero income tax, but not all of them have second residence programs or are desirable locations for lifestyle purposes.

-This article is specifically about the countries where you can get second residency and pay no tax.
 If you would like to learn more about tax-free countries in different parts of the world, you can check out our other articles and videos:

 - 15 Countries With No Income Tax